Rylan-Meilutis/gpio_manager/info.md

 - To set pwm on an output pin run ```manager.set_pwm(PWM_PIN, PERIOD_MS, PULSE_WIDTH_US)```.
 - To reset a pin to its default state run ```manager.reset_pin(PIN)```.
 - To set all outputs to low and clear all interrupts run ```manager.cleanup()```.

-## Description

-- These are rust binding around the [RPPAL - Raspberry Pi Peripheral Access Library](https://github.com/golemparts/rppal) crate that gives access to gpio, pwm, spi, and more.
-  As of current, the only provided bindings are for the gpio library.
-  Support for the other functions may come later on.
-- These bindings allow you to call the rust code from python in a way that looks like any other python object

-## Features

-- Able to make multiple objects that can call the gpio without generating errors
-- Support for event driven io using callbacks

 ## Warranty